IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-04/location-summary.rst

 removed.
 This means data published to version 1.04 of the IATI Standard may still contain deprecated elements.
 Publishers may incorporate other changes introduced in version 1.04, without making specific changes to their location data elements.

-However, it is advised that for those publishers using location do read this guidance and attempt to update their data accordingly.
+However, for those publishers using location it is advised to read this guidance and attempt to update data accordingly.

 Deletion of Deprecated items
 ----------------------------